luthersystems/sandbox/README.md

 ### Rapid Development and Live Reloading in an In-Memory Simulation

-Constantly running a local instance of the LEIA platform can consume a lot of computer resources and running `make up` and `make down` frequently is time consuming.
+Constantly running a local instance of the Luther platform can consume a lot of computer resources and running `make up` and `make down` frequently is time consuming.
 Instead of running the complete platform it can be simulated locally, in-memory.
 Running an in-memory version of the platform is much faster